UMD Student Application Information

-The UROP Application/Proposal deadline date is 11:59 pm Monday October 10, 2016 for spring 2017 semester projects and 11:59 pm the last Monday in February for summer and fall projects.
+The UROP Application/Proposal deadline date is 11:59 pm Monday February 19, 2018 for summer and fall 2018 semester projects and expect to be early October 2018 for spring 2019 projects.
 Please check back close to the deadline dates for the exact date.
 All UMD UROP applications must be submitted electronically through the University of Minnesota Twin Cities web site.

 The application package has THREE parts:

 - A written proposal; there is NO pre-made form for this.
 You should prepare your proposal according to the instructions appearing below, using a word processing or page layout program, such as Microsoft Word or Powerpoint.
 If you wish to include tables, diagrams or figures, they must all fit within a three page limit.
 The page margins must be at least one inch on the top and bottom and both sides.
 The type must be at least 12 points in size.
 You should use double line spacing, and not have more than 3 lines per vertical inch.

 Students must be enrolled in an undergraduate degree program and be in good standing.
 You must be registered for at least 6 credits during the semester that you will do your research, however for summer projects this is waived as long as you are registered for at least 6 credits in both the preceding spring semester and following fall semester.

 - Develop an idea for your project and identify your faculty sponsor.
 Ideas for projects come from a variety of sources.
 They may be suggested by a course you have taken or by the research, scholarly, or creative interests of a faculty member, or you may have an idea of your own that challenges you to further exploration.
 You may work either within or outside your major field or on an interdisciplinary topic.
 Your sponsor may be a faculty member in any college or campus of the University.
 If you are not already acquainted with a faculty member with whom you would like to work, consult directors of undergraduate studies or the UROP coordinator for your college.